zikula/core/src/docs/Core-1.x/plugins.rst

 Zikula Plugin System
 --------------------

+### Please note that Plugins are deprecated for Core-2.0.

 The Zikula plugins system is based on the Zikula_EventManager system.

 Plugins can be used for a diverse number of purposes.
 For example they could be